Last update: Feb. 10, 2019

 Since the last update we have not found published data on its excretion in breastmilk.

-Sulfonamides are excreted in small amounts in breastmilk: 6 to 94 micrograms/ml, 1.6% of the total dose (Briggs 2017).
-Reports of adverse effects are rare.
+Sulfonamides are excreted in small amounts in breastmilk: 6 to 94 micrograms/ml, 1.6% of the total dose.
+(Briggs 2017)

 The small dose and poor plasma absorption of most topical ophthalmological, otic and dermatological preparations make it unlikely that significant amounts will transfer into breastmilk.

-Do not apply to the chest in order to prevent the infant from ingesting it; if necessary, apply after a feed and clean well with water before the next one.
+Do not apply to the breast in order to prevent the infant from ingesting it; if necessary, apply after a feed and clean well with water before the next one.